Consensys/quorum-signer-plugin-for-hashicorp-vault/README.md

 The `quorum-signer` secret-engine will now be available for use.

 ### Vault non-dev mode

-> Note: Using plugins with a non-dev mode Vault server requires additional Vault configuration and for the plugin to be registered before it can be used.
+Using plugins with a non-dev mode Vault server requires additional Vault configuration and for the plugin to be registered before it can be used.
 See [Plugin Registration](https://www.vaultproject.io/docs/internals/plugins#plugin-registration) for more info.

 1. Add `plugin_directory` and `api_addr` fields to `config.hcl`, e.g.:
     ```